danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 ### Usage example:

-Sarting the program we are given the following options:
+Starting the program we are given the following options:

 ```
 ----------------------------------------